EvidenceN/DEVOPS-Projects/Infrastructure-as-Code/Notes/generic-code.md

 The `MinSize & MaxSize` lets us know the range of machines we will be running, which also alerts us to the min/max costs we can be expecting from these machines.

 **A target group is a group of registered instances, to whom the traffic will be routed.** The ARN (Amazon Resource Names) serves as a unique ID for any resource.
-The TargetGroupARNs property refers to the ARNs of the load balancer target group that we will create in the upcoming demos.
+The `TargetGroupARNs` property refers to the ARNs of the load balancer target group that we will create in the upcoming demos.

+Note: In a Launch configuration, the only required properties are `ImageId` and `Instance Type`.
+The remaining ones are optional.

+*You can have a lauch configuration, but without autoscaling group, the machines won't lauch.
+So, you need to deploy autoscaling group for the minimum number of machines specified to be built.*

+## Load Balancers
+Load balancer will be sent on a specific port to listen to an instance and report back if it's healthy or not.
+If it's not healthy, autoscaling group will terminate it and build a new one in it's place.